ivoleko/ILTranslucentView/README.md

 </p>

 ## iOS 6 and lower?
--It works but only Objective-C class without translucent effect.
+It works but only Objective-C class and without translucent effect.
 Behaves as a regular UIView.
 Try using some opacity on backgroundColor instead.

 ## Storyboard or XIB